Dollar Falls to 4-Month Low and Precious Metals Surge to Record Highs

 Swaps are pricing in a 0% chance of a +25 bp rate hike by the ECB at the next policy meeting on February 5.

-USD/JPY (^USDJPY) is down -1.22% today, with the yen continuing to benefit from speculation that US-Japan joint FX intervention may be forthcoming.
+USD/JPY (^USDJPY) fell -1.03%, with the yen continuing to benefit from speculation that US-Japan joint FX intervention may be forthcoming.
 US authorities reportedly called major banks last Friday to request dollar/yen quotes, a possible precursor to intervention.

 As expected, the BOJ last Friday voted 8-1 to keep its overnight call rate steady at 0.75% and said economic risks and price risks are generally balanced.